prograhammer/vue-pizza/README.md

 ## Create and Publish a Library for Other Developers to Use

-So now you want to go further and develope a component that others can `npm install` and import into their own project?
+So now you want to go further and develop a component that others can `npm install` and import into their own project?
 Here you go: https://github.com/prograhammer/vue-library-template

 ## Quick Learning Webpack Resources